google/dive/README.md

 ### CLI Tool for Android applications
 The command-line tool `dive_client_cli` currently supports capturing OpenXR and Vulkan applications on Android.
 To capture, please follow the instructions in the sections above to check out the code and build the Android libraries.

 To build the CLI tool on Linux, see [Building Dive host tool on Linux](#building-dive-host-tool-on-linux).
-You can then use `ninja install` to install the CLI tool under the `install` folder.

 To build the CLI tool on Windows, see [Building Dive host tool on Windows](#building-dive-host-tool-on-windows).